kaarelmand/academic-kickstart/content/en/authors/admin/_index.md

 user_groups:
 #- Researchers
 #- Visitors

+# Highlight the author in author lists? (true/false)
+highlight_name: true
 ---

-I am an Earth science PhD candidate at the University of Alberta under the supervision of [Dr. Kurt O. Konhauser](https://www.konhauser.com/), [Dr. Aivo Lepland](https://cage.uit.no/employee/aivo-lepland/), and [Dr. Kalle Kirsimäe](https://www.etis.ee/Portal/Persons/Display/15b123a0-41f4-48ff-b6c6-b06f928020a4?lang=ENG).
-I focus on changes in rock weathering and nutrient cycling that affected Earth's oceans, atmosphere, and biosphere in the Precambrian eons.
-For this purpose, I utilize a variety of trace metal-based paleoenvironmental proxies preserved in ancient sedimentary rocks.
+I am a Research Fellow in Earth sciences at the [University of Tartu](https://www.geoloogia.ut.ee/en) in Estonia.
+I am fascinated by changes in nutrient cycling and rock weathering that took place on the ancient Earth, drastically affecting its oceans, atmosphere, and biosphere.
+To study these shifts, I utilize a variety of trace metal-based paleoenvironmental proxies preserved in ancient sedimentary rocks, especially those formed in the Palaeoproterozoic and Palaeozoic eras.